 Identifying and prioritising the most important and relevant issues within the context of Boliden's sustainability work is an ongoing process.
-The key factor that is common to all Boliden's sustainability priorities is that they have a direct impact on our operations, overall results and important stakeholders.
 Sustainability comes with a long term perspective and is a long term commitment.
-Boliden's approach is to define five-year goal periods that enable more efficient progress to be made.
+Boliden's approach has been to define five-year target periods that provide a direction over a period of time.
+Performance disclosure information and comments are presented in the Economic, Environmental and Social chapters of the GRI report, as well as in the Annual Report.